tkfalarz/ET-BME680-Sensor/README.md

 Open `/etc/rc.local` and add required environment variables.
 Use `nano` or `vim`.

 Important!
-The device needs M2M authentication, so it is neeed to have security platform configured at first, e.g.: `https://auth0.com/`
+The device needs M2M authentication, so it is needed to have a security platform configured at first, e.g.: `https://auth0.com/`

 List of required environment variables to add:
 | Environment Variable | Description |